avega17/Ice-mELT_DuckLake/docs/modern_data_stack.md

 Iceberg and Delta Lake were designed to avoid databases entirely, encoding all metadata into "a maze of JSON and Avro files" on blob storage.
 However, they hit a critical limitation: as soon as you need something as ambitious as a second table or versioning, you realize **finding the latest table version is tricky in blob stores** with inconsistent guarantees.
 The solution?
 Adding a catalog service backed by... a database.

-**The Irony**: After going to great lengths to avoid databases, both formats ended up requiring one anyway for consistency.
+**The Irony**: After going to great lengths to avoid databases, both formats ended up requiring one anyway for consistency via a DBMS catalog REST service.
 Yet they never revisited their core design to leverage this database effectively.

 **Addressing Iceberg's Limitations**: